 It’s common knowledge that sitting is “the new smoking” with many of us averaging over 9 hours a day sitting at a desk.
-In fact, according to fastcodesign.com, “85% of workers experience discomfort on the job” especially in situations where there are few options available for postural change during the day.
-It’s no wonder then, that sit-stand desks (or stand-up desks or sit-to-stand desks or height adjustable desks) are becoming increasingly popular.
+In fact, according to fastcodesign.com, “85% of workers experience discomfort on the job” especially in situations where they aren’t able to change postures during the day.
+As more companies began to focus on improving wellbeing in the workplace, it’s no wonder that sit-stand desks (or stand-up desks or sit-to-stand desks or height adjustable desks) are becoming increasingly popular.

-First off, let’s be clear, standing all day can be as harmful as sitting all day.
-The best option is to change postures throughout the day, moving often from sitting to standing and even perching at a stool height counter.
-The ideal candidate for a sit-stand desk is generally someone who is tied to a computer or phone at a desk and cannot easily get up and change postures by moving to another place within the office.
+First of all, we should note that standing all day can be just as harmful as sitting all day.
+The best option is to change postures intermittently, moving often from sitting to standing and even perching at a stool height counter.
+The ideal candidate for a sit-stand desk is generally someone who is tied to a computer or phone at a desk and can’t easily get up to switch postures.

-In addition, there are different options for rolling out sit-stand desks at the office.
-You could of course go all out (if you have the means) and give everyone a height adjustable desk, but often this is not practical.
-A very practical option is setting up shared sit-stand workstations throughout the office for people to use as needed.
-Lastly, many companies are saving the option to have a stand-up desk for people who have medical issues that require them.
+Another important consideration is the way in which you execute the roll out of sit-stand desks in your office.
+You could go all out (if you have the means) and give everyone a height adjustable desk, but often this is not feasible.
+A practical option is setting up shared sit-stand workstations throughout the office for people to use as needed.
+Lastly, many companies reserve the option to have a stand-up desk for people who have medical issues that require them.

-Regardless, when choosing an adjustable height desk, it’s important to ensure that you consider all the options and thoughtfully evaluate how your people will use them.
-That way you can ensure they get used!
+Regardless, when choosing an adjustable height desk it’s important to ensure that you consider all the options and thoughtfully evaluate how your people will use them.
+That way you can guarantee they get used!
 Here are 10 things to consider when choosing a height adjustable desk.

-Height range.
 BIFMA suggests an optimal range being 22.6″ to 48.7″ but it will depend upon the height and needs of the individual using the desk.
-If people are sharing the sit-stand desk than best to find a desk with a large range.
-For info on measuring for a sit-stand desk click here.
+If people are sharing the sit-stand desk then it’s best to find a desk with a large range.

-Depth.
 A 30″ depth is advisable as a minimum but this is taking into consideration that people will want to spread out their work.
 If that’s not an issue you can look at smaller footprints.
-In addition, bear in mind there are often multiple options for the shape of the work surface.
+Additionally, bear in mind there are often multiple options for the shape of the work surface.

-Noise.
 Is the mechanism loud and disruptive or is it unobtrusive?
-When sit-stand desks are noisy they are often not utilized for fear of disturbing collegues.
+When sit-stand desks are noisy they are often not utilized for fear of disturbing colleagues.

-Ease of movement.
 There are numerous ways to raise and lower desks, from hand cranks to electric or pneumatic lifts.
-The latter two being the most quiet, efficient and easy to use.
+The latter two being the most quiet, efficient, and easy to use.

-Speed.
-How quickly does it raise/lower.
+How quickly does it raise/lower?
 Obviously, the quicker the speed, the more often people will adjust their worksurfaces throughout the day.

-And of course lastly you have to consider pricing which can vary dramatically within the stand up desk category.
-The best course of action is balance functionality using the above factors with your office roll out strategy.
+And of course, lastly you have to consider pricing which can vary dramatically within the height adjustable desk category.
+The best course of action is to balance functionality using the above factors with your office roll out strategy.

-Steelcase manufactures a variety of options for today’s modern office taking into consideration different options balanced with price point.
+Steelcase offers a variety of options for today’s modern office, taking into consideration different options balanced with price point.
 There’s never been a better time to consider a sit-stand desk for your office environment.
 There’s a lot of choice in the market right now and with the right evaluation criteria you can make an informed decision!